Click here to explore The Cult.

 After Sam’s death, his teachings lived on through his understudy minister, Buddy Cobb, who revered Sam Fife and continued on with his teachings.
 Sam’s teachings are still referenced today by this cult.
 Buddy ran his ministry out of Florida and Bowens Mill, GA, which still exists as well.
 He travelled around to various compounds preaching and spent a lot of time in Delta Junction, at the cult I was on.
 Buddy is elderly and allegedly has Alzheimer’s but many, many abusers are still alive.
 So Buddy Cobb’s eventual death does not put an end to the existence of this very intricate and multi-layered cult.

 Whitestone Farms, Delta Junction, Alaska’s website summary of their history own history, they proudly proclaim how a man named Doug McClain, along with Toby Williams, who was an elder on the compound I was at in Alaska, bought the parcels that Whitestone stands on today.
 The following is a screen shot from Whitestone Farms’ website’s history page.

-My reason for sharing all of this information is that I find it is important to build the background of how Sam Fife’s cult compounds were created, how some of the land was acquired and how they have a very, very long history of questionable connections and criminal behavior that has been going on for over 50 years.
+It is important to build the background of how Sam Fife’s cult compounds were created, how some of the land was acquired and how they have a very, very long history of questionable connections and criminal behavior that has been going on for over 50 years.

 Move Forward is a non-profit dedicated to exposing this group and helping survivors.

 Sam Fife Cult Survivor Jacqueline Jarvis’ hub page.

 2005 letter written to the Father Ministry addressing the methods and abuse, but it was never answered.
 Read it in its entirety.